Brittdrog/Drogemoller_lab_website/content/authors/bdrogemoller/_index.md

 #- Alumni
 ---

 Dr. Britt Drögemöller is an Assistant Professor in the Department of Biochemistry & Medical Genetics at the University of Manitoba and a Research Scientist at The Children’s Hospital Research Institute of Manitoba.
-Dr. Britt Drögemöller received her PhD from Stellenbosch University in South Africa in 2013.
+Dr. Drögemöller received her PhD from Stellenbosch University in South Africa in 2013.
 She continued her training in pharmacogenomics and precision medicine at the University of British Columbia, where she completed a postdoctoral fellowship at the Canadian Pharmacogenomics Network for Drug Safety.